Docs menutap to expand

 On the roadmap

-For the full capability matrix, see What Wave does and doesn't do (yet).
+For the full capability list, see What Wave does and doesn't do (yet).

 How the category gets set